tomit4/intro_to_dsa/docs/algorithms.md

 $$ O(n^3) $$

-Or "O of n cubed", etc. What is the inverse of this, what could be better than
+Or "O of n cubed", etc. The more `for` loops we nest, the worse our time complexity becomes.

-$O(n)$?
+So what is the inverse of this, so far the best time complexity we've come up with is $O(n)$.
+Can there be a more time efficient solution?
+What could be better than $O(n)$?

 Well let's consider this big O notation: